 Why should you invest in this project?

 - Investing in this project will provide a number of concrete benefits to the North Uist community.

 - With revenue coming in for the next 20 years, this is especially true for future generations.
 Shares can also be bought on behalf of children.

-- They will receive a return on investment of 4%/year.
-This is more than they can receive from most banks!
+- They will receive an anticipated return on investment of c.
+4%/year.

 - They can become involved in the Benefit Society.
 They will receive a vote, and be able to elect directors.

 - This project is better for the environment, and reduces North Uist’s carbon footprint.

 NUDC WIND TURBINE PROJECT NOW ONE STEP CLOSER!

 North Uist Development Company has finally secured planning approval for its flagship wind energy project.
 The Planning Committee of Comhairle nan Eilean Siar approved the Development Company’s planning application on 20 June, raising hopes that the.project can now move ahead after years of delay.

 Mustapha Hocine, chair of NUDC, says: “We’re very happy that planning has finally been approved and the project is able to move ahead.
 NUDC’s aim is to develop a sustainable and viable community in North Uist, and the funds created by the turbine project will help us to achieve this.
 Thanks are due to the efforts of my fellow directors, past and present, and our NUDC Local Development Officers, as well as all of our project partners, for their work in getting us to this stage.”